divio/divio-cloud-docs/how-to/configure-sass.rst

 What we want to do
 ------------------

-If we were doing this by hand we might run:
+If we were doing this manually, we would run:

 ..  code-block:: bash